reganas/A-Habit-Tracker-App/README.md

 2. **Tracking Progress**: Check/uncheck habits for any day
 3. **Navigation**: Use calendar picker or week view to navigate between days
 4. **Managing Habits**: Edit, stop, resume, or delete habits using the action buttons
+5. **Stop/Resume**: Use the pause button to stop tracking a habit, then resume when ready

 ## Project Structure